mimicji/Security-Papers-in-WebAssembly/README.md

 # Security Papers in WebAssembly
 Writing a literature review for my thesis is so painful...
 Let me create a git repo to organize these papers.
-We thank [Jianing](https://wasm.jianing.wang/#/papers) for the paper list.
+Thank [Jianing](https://wasm.jianing.wang/#/papers) for the initial paper list.

 ## Table of contents
 - [Security-Papers-in-WebAssembly](#security-papers-in-webassembly)